larsmagne/ewp/README.md

 * C-c C-c: Post your edits to the blog.
 This will update your Wordpress.
 * C-c C-d: Download the image in the kill ring and insert it.
 * C-c C-i: Insert an image into the buffer.
-* C-c C-l: Remove one layer of HTML tagging.
+* C-c C-l: Insert a Lyte tag.
 * C-c C-m: Yank the current text/html markup from the X selection.
 * C-c C-n: Extract the <a>...</a> bit from the region.
 * C-c C-o: Quote HTML entities in region.